 Last year, I was a victim of this circumstance.
 This is because I was not able to pay my rent in good time.
 There were instances I would pay my rent 10 days after the due date.
 Since most landlords usually rely on the rent collected so that they can service the loans of their properties, I had to be evicted.

 Better still, the rent collected is used to maintain the property as well as the lives of the landlords.
 If this revenue stream is interfered with, chances are that the landlord will evict you.
-In any case, most landlords prefer to have a vacant house than one that the tenant is having issues with whenever rent is due.

 2. Damage to the property